Physics-50/Module-1/docs/week1.md

 Before diving into data collection and analysis we would like to set some expectations.
 This course centers around the collection, analysis, and communication of experimental data and results.
 We expect all of these to be conducted with care and integrity.

 Collaboration:
 We expect every student to perform the data analysis, miniquestions, checkpoints, and deliverables for themselves, but you are welcome to discuss your results and analysis with your lab partner and classmates.
+For module 1 you may work on your own or with any other student in the course, but you may not work in a group of more than 2 students.

 To make sure we all start on the same page please answer the following mini-questions (mini-questions will appear throughout this manual and are required to be completed before you arrive in lab each week.
 Please see the syllabus for more information regarding mini-questions) - mini-questions are interspersed throughout the lab manual and need to be completed before the start of lab.